anchorP34/Bayesian-Baseball-Results/README.md

 # head_to_head.py
    Description:
-        Pulling every inning of every game from the input season from https://www.baseball-reference.com
+        Pulling all outcomes of every game from the input season from https://www.baseball-reference.com

     INPUT:
         Season (int) - The season of the MLB year you would like to pull